nicolejavorsky/beg-website-class/README.md

 ## Week1
 **Monday**
 * Lesson
-	1. Show the kids two tomatoes (one purchased from a typical supermarket, one from Harlem Grown farm)
+	1. Materials: Two tomatoes (one purchased from a typical supermarket, one from Harlem Grown farm)
-	2. Explain that these two tomatoes have different cycles of food production
+	2. Explain different cycles of food production
-	3. Go through tomato 1 and 2 (general description)
 * Activity
-	1. Divide the kids into two groups and assign each group one tomato
+	1. Divide kids into two groups and assign each group one tomato
 	2. Ask them to draw the food production process for the tomato
-	3. What do the seeds look like?
+	3. Key Questions: What do the seeds look like?
 What does the farm look like?
 Who is working on the farm?
 What happens after harvest?
 Who is buying or eating the tomato?

 **Wednesday**
 * Introduction to HTML